 Click the view changes button in the workspace or on individual files to compare modifications.

-Use the up or down arrow to navigate and view the changes in the current file.
+Up/down arrows: navigate changes in the current file.

 When reviewing changes:

-Changes are combined into the most recent code snapshot, and are accepted or rejected collectively.
+Changes are combined into the latest code snapshot and accepted or rejected collectively.

 Multi-turn iterations and snapshots